michelson/chaskiq-newsletters/README.md

 ### Secure system:

-you can use any user system just configue Chaskiq authentication method for controllers.
+You can use any user system just configue Chaskiq authentication method for controllers.

-assuming you are using device, to protect the admin paths you will use the device's auth method for controllers as is.
+Assuming you are using device, to protect the admin paths you will use the device's auth method for controllers as is.

 config/initializers/chaskiq.rb